UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

 - Purchasing Windows 10 Enterprise licences from UKCloud.
 As a Microsoft CSP, UKCloud is able to purchase and provide Windows 10 Enterprise licences for customers on an annual basis, charged per month.
 To utilise this service, create a Service Request stating the number and version of licences required.

 - Bring your own Windows 10 Enterprise licensing via Qualified MultiTenant Hoster (QMTH).
 As a Tier 1 direct CSP, UKCloud is an authorised partner on the QMTH program.
-The QMTH program enables you to purchase Microsoft 10 Enterprise licences and use them on our multi-tenant cloud platform.Simpley raise a service request with the number of licenses and your Microsoft subscription ID.
+The QMTH program enables you to purchase Microsoft 10 Enterprise licences and use them on our multi-tenant cloud platform.
+To bring your own licences, raise a Service Request stating the number of licences and your Microsoft subscription ID.

 For more information regarding the QMTH program, we have further details on the [UKCloud web site](https://ukcloud.com/qualified-multitenant-hoster-program/)